What’s New ?

 Sounds confusing?

-Let us look at the example below for better understanding:
+Let us look at the example below for a better understanding:

-Consider the below graph to detect cycle in undirected graph using DFS approach.
+Consider the below graph to detect cycles in the undirected graphs using the DFS approach.
 We will also require a parent variable to keep track of the node we are just coming from.

 Initially, all the vertex are unvisited and since there is no parent of node A, we assign its parent equal to -1.